jgruber/docx_meeting_schedules_google/README.md

 ## Usage

-## Prep Schedule with Scraped Songs, Counsel Points, and Public Talk Title
+## Scraped Songs, Counsel Points, and Public Talk Titles

 This repo comes with WOL scraped dictionaries for meeting songs, counsel points, and public talk titles.
 You can update them from the verions in this repository.